If You are doing a job search, then the very important interview question is – what is your reason for a job change?

 Try to capture the gaps that new upcoming opportunities will fill in your career and life.

-If you combine both things, you will have one decent, appropriate answer that will help you convince your Hiring Manager and will land you at the job.
+If you combine both things, you will have one decent, appropriate answer that will help you convince your Hiring Manager and will land you the job.

 Come up with suggestions and questions.